twistedfall/opencv-rust/README.md

 ### Minimum rustc version (MSRV)

-Currently, version 1.66.0 or later is required.
+Currently, Rust version 1.66.0 or later is required.
 General policy is that rust version from 1 year ago is supported.
 Bumping versions older than that is not considered a breaking change.

 ### Platform support